isaackhoo/ShopeeBookrepo/README.md

 ## Versioning

-NodeJs: v12.18.3
+NodeJs:     v12.18.3<br />
-npm: v6.14.6
+Npm:        v6.14.6

 ## Getting Started

 ### Built App

-Navigate to [./build/index.js] to run a built version of the application.
+Navigate to ./build/index.js to run a built version of the application.

 ### Development Server